ARTIST-Association/ARTIST/docs/generating_scenario.rst

 Light Source
 ------------
 The light source is the object responsible for providing light that is then reflected by the heliostats.
-Typically this light source is a ``Sun``, however in certain situations it may be beneficial to model multiple artificial light sources.
+Typically, this light source is a ``Sun``, however in certain situations it may be beneficial to model multiple artificial light sources.
 We define the light source by creating a ``LightSourceConfig`` object as shown below: